Skip to main content

 All these features support filtering (include/exclude patterns) and advanced rules (JsonPath-based access control).

-As an MCP server (MCP Plugins)
+As an MCP server

-All three transports support the full MCP protocol:
+All transports support the full MCP protocol:

 MethodDescription